nils-tekampe/NBIS_Integration/README.md

 Instructions
 ============
 In oder to use the scripts you may:
-# Obtain your copy of the NBIS tools first from http://www.nist.gov/itl/iad/ig/nbis.cfm and install it according to the instructions.
+1. Obtain your copy of the NBIS tools first from http://www.nist.gov/itl/iad/ig/nbis.cfm and install it according to the instructions.
-# Adopt the values of the variables in the variables.sh to your needs
+2. Adopt the values of the variables in the variables.sh to your needs

+In case of any questions, please contact nils@tekampe.org.